csbg/BioinformaticsPracticals1/python2.md

 B = {1, 2, 3, 4, 5}
 B.discard(5)  # remove element if it exists
 B.add(7)      # add element
-B.add(7)      # no change – each element must be unique!
+B.add(7)      # set does not change – each element must be unique!

 A | B  # union (OR)
 A & B  # intersection (AND)
 A - B  # difference
+B - A  # note that the difference is not commutative
 A ^ B  # symmetric difference (XOR)
 ```